 Prerequisites: Students must be 16 years of age and have a high school diploma or GED.
 Scrubs and masks are required for in-person sessions.
 Masks must be either a surgical mask or KN95/N95.
 Feel free to contact our office with any questions.
 Though not a prerequisite for CNA training, it is highly recommended that you also have a current Basic Life Support (BLS) CPR certification card.
 This is required by most employers and is a separate class/certification.
 Information on options to take this course (if needed/desired) will be emailed prior to your course and can be found here or by selecting BLS from the navigation menu on our website.

-Price: Click a list of dates below for pricing – The dates on registration are listed for the required in-person social distancing sessions (surgical or KN95 masks and scrubs are required) and all online coursework MUST be completed prior to these sessions.
+Price: Listed in registration table – The dates listed on registration are for the required in-person social distancing sessions (surgical or KN95 masks and scrubs are required) and all online coursework MUST be completed prior to these sessions.
 Online access is granted generally within one week of registration and no later than 7 – 10 days prior to the in class sessions via e-mail.
-Click a date below to get started!